So you've decided to take the plunge and start a vlog.

 Not many camera's can be taking down to 50m or so with such ease.

-If you are a travel or adventure vlogger then the GoPro is a must.
+If you are starting a vlog in the travel or adventure vlogging niches then the GoPro is a must.
 No more worrying about sand or sea water damaging your pride and joy camera.

 Let's face it the for the majority of camera's out there sound is usually an after thought.